625 downloads since release date: 1 November 2017

-Collected fanzine writing from 1938 to 1960 by William F. (Bill) Temple, SF author, fan and close friend of Arthur C. Clarke.
+Collected fanzine writing from 1938 to 1963 by William F. (Bill) Temple, SF author, fan and close friend of Arthur C. Clarke.
 Compiled, edited and introduced by Rob Hansen.
-First published as an Ansible Editions ebook for the TAFF site on 1 November 2017.
-Cover photo of Arthur C. Clarke (left) and Bill Temple at the 1951 London convention, from the Vince Clarke collection.
-34,500 words.
+First published as an Ansible Editions ebook for the TAFF site on 1 November 2017; updated in December 2019 to add a newly discovered article, and in January 2021 to add three more.
+Cover photo of Arthur C. Clarke (left) and Bill Temple at the 1951 London convention (Festivention), from the Vince Clarke collection.
+41,000 words.

 From the Foreword